Follow

 </VirtualHost>

-This configuration only impacts the /var/www/banking/ website in Apache’s directory.
+This configuration will only affect the /var/www/banking/ website within Apache’s directory structure.

 That should do it!